-If results from the CCMC Runs on Request are used in a scientific publication or presentation, we request that the user:
+If results from the any CCMC simulation services (e.g. ROR, real-time runs, etc.) are used in a scientific publication or presentation, we request that the user:

 - acknowledges the CCMC

 - acknowledges the originator(s)/model developer(s) of the computational model

 - report the publication to the CCMC by following the steps on the publication submission page

 In addition, for the purpose of publication:

 - The user should contact the code developers

 - You may wish to offer co-authorship, or model owners may request co-authorship at their discretion

 "Simulation results have been provided by the Community Coordinated Modeling Center at Goddard Space Flight Center through their publicly available simulation services (https://ccmc.gsfc.nasa.gov).
 The [MODEL NAME HERE] Model was developed by the [MODEL DEVELOPER(S)/GROUP] at the [INSTITUTION]."